Duties and Responsibilities:

 Must possess a Master’s Degree from an accredited institution in Social Work.
 Must be licensed to practice in the State of California as an LCSW.
 Must have completed or be willing to complete State Certification in Domestic Violence and Sexual Assault.
-Training in Trauma Informed Cognitive Behavioral Therapy, Cognitive Processing Therapy and Seeking Safety preferred.
+Training in Trauma Informed Cognitive Behavioral Therapy, Cognitive Processing Therapy, and Seeking Safety is preferred.
 Computer competency, including Word, Excel, Outlook and PowerPoint required.
-Experience with a database management system preferred.
-Bilingual Spanish speaking preferred.
+Experience with a database management system is preferred.
+Bilingual Spanish speaking required.